-- Students considering a withdrawal: In order to be fully informed of the implications of withdrawing from a program or course(s), students are encouraged to make an appointment with an Academic Advisor prior to withdrawal. - International Students: International students who wish to withdraw are required to obtain a signature from an Educational Administrator or designate in the International Education Department. - Loans: Students receiving student loans are advised to consult with a Financial Aid Advisor prior to withdrawing.
+- Students considering a withdrawal: In order to be fully informed of the implications of withdrawing from a program or course(s), students are encouraged to make an appointment with an academic advisor prior to withdrawal. - International Students: International students who wish to withdraw are required to obtain a signature from an educational administrator or designate in the International Education Department. - Loans: Students receiving student loans are advised to consult with a Student Awards and Financial Assistance advisor prior to withdrawing.
 Student loans may be affected by withdrawals when students fail to maintain enrollment in at least 60% of a full course load.